ana-albergaria/LAPR2-ISEP/docs/SprintD/US_16/US16_OverviewTestsAnalysePerformance.md

 > "So, the application should implement a brute force algorithm (an algorithm which examines each subsequence) to determine the contiguous subsequence with maximum sum, for any interval of time registered.
-The implemented algorithm should be analysed in terms of its worst complexity, and it should be compared to a provided benchmark algorithm .
+The implemented algorithm should be analysed in terms of its worst complexity, and it should be compared to a provided benchmark algorithm.
 The algorithm to be used by the application must be defined through a configuration file."

 > "The complexity analysis must be accompanied by the observation of the execution time of the